It’s hard to get excited about a fish screen... unless you’re a baby fish.

 For example...in the Kootenay Lake district, the weakest swimming fish is Burbot (ling cod)... so the screen opening size and the total surface area of the screen have to be factored into the design so that fry size Burbot don’t get drawn into the water intake and... allows them to be able to wriggle off the screen if they get caught by the intake suction.

-Marine growth and sediment will start accumulating on the fish screen’s openings over time.
+For potable water pumps that are permanently positioned on the lake bottom, marine growth and sediment will start accumulating on the fish screen’s openings over time.
 How much accumulation will depend largely on how deep your pump is installed.
 Plant life accumulations are most noticeable if the pump is situated in the "grow zone" - at a depth where sunlight penetrates and photosynthesis occurs - resulting in the growth of plant life such as algae.
 However, even when pumps are installed deeper than the grow zone (usually below thirty feet - 10 meters), they will also require periodic inspection and cleaning of the fish screen as suspended particles in the water tend to build up on the screen over time, but the accumulation is usually considerably less and takes longer to occur.
+It's important to note that to protect organisms living in the bottom sediment, water intakes have to be positioned 30 cm (12 inches) above the lake/river bottom.

 How often should my fish screen be cleaned?

-The fish screens manufactured by EnviroMarine Ltd. are fabricated to meet the Department of Fisheries and Oceans standards and are designed to be easily cleaned by a diver.
-These fish screens are available through Kootenay Diving.
+The fish screens installed on potable water pumps that are permanently positioned on the lake/river bottom are fabricated by Enviromarine Ltd. to meet the Department of Fisheries and Oceans standards and are designed to be easily cleaned by a diver.
+These fish screens are available through us at Kootenay Diving.

 Call for a no obligation quote 1-250-254-5076 or email firstname.lastname@example.org